 If you are planning for a holiday in the UK or even to Singapore, you may want to recalculate your vacation budget as RM1 is only worth £0.19 and SG$0.32, at the time of writing.

 A SG$5 plate of chicken rice at a hawker centre in Singapore would easily cost over RM16!

 In other words, forget going anywhere outside of Malaysia.
 If you really need to rest and relax somewhere outside of the hustle and bustle of KL, consider nearer destinations within the country.
 You can also try a staycation weekend getaway.
 That way, you will stay safe and your wallet will thank you for it!

 This is a no brainer.
 You will immediately see the impact of the weakening Ringgit when you buy imported products, because like the rest of the world, Malaysia trades mostly in US dollars.
 When the Ringgit slides against USD, you will find yourself paying more.

-If you like to buy imported fruits like blueberries or kiwis, consider changing to something local like papayas and bananas.
+If you like to buy imported fruits like blueberries, kiwis or avocados, consider changing to something local like papayas and bananas.
 A few Ringgit here and there, can add up to a lot at the end of every month.

 3. Don’t eat out